Watterson estimators for Next Generation Sequencing: from trios to autopolyploids

 \subsection{General case: independent lineages}

 Assume that all lineages in these units are independent.
 This corresponds to sequencing many unrelated individuals in a population without inbreeding.
-If there are $U$ units, $c_i$ is the number of lineages/homologous chromosomes in the $i$th unit, and $r_i$ is the number of reads/sequences coming from the $i$th unit, the probability $P_c(j|\{c\}_{i=1\ldots U},\{r_i\}_{i=1\ldots U})$ in the Watterson estimator is \beq P_c(j|\{c\},\{r\})=\sum_{i_1=0}^{c_1}\ldots\sum_{i_{U}=0}^{c_{U}}I\left(j=\sum_{p=1}^{U} i_p\right)\prod_{q=1}^{U} P^*(i_q|c_q,r_q) \eeq In Section \ref{jiangcomp} we will present an alternative form for these Watterson estimators.
+If there are $U$ units, $c_i$ is the number of lineages/homologous chromosomes in the $i$th unit, and $r_i$ is the number of reads/sequences coming from the $i$th unit, the probability $P_c(j|\{c\},\{r\})$ in the Watterson estimator is \beq P_c(j|\{c\},\{r\})=\sum_{i_1=0}^{c_1}\ldots\sum_{i_{U}=0}^{c_{U}}I\left(j=\sum_{p=1}^{U} i_p\right)\prod_{q=1}^{U} P^*(i_q|c_q,r_q) \eeq which is a product of probabilities for each unit of sequencing $i_1\ldots i_U$ chromosomes respectively, summed over all combinations resulting in $j$ independent chromosomes.

+In Section \ref{sec_dual} we will present an alternative form for these Watterson estimators.
 In the rest of this section we specialize the expression (\ref{indlineages}) to the most common scenarios.